anzalks/raspberry_pie_camera_capture/README.md

     *Optional arguments: `--stream-name YourStreamName` and `--timeout N` if you changed the defaults on the streamer.*

 This viewer will print the received frame number and LSL timestamp to the console until you stop it with `Ctrl+C`.

+## Converting Saved Videos to RGB

+The videos saved by `rpi-lsl-stream` are in BGR format, which is standard for OpenCV.
+If you specifically need a video file with the RGB color order, a conversion utility is provided.

+**Warning:** Converting to RGB and saving with common codecs (like MJPG used here) can lead to larger file sizes and potential color/playback issues in some video players.
+It's often better to perform BGR-to-RGB conversion during analysis if needed.

+To convert a video:

+1.  **Activate Environment:** Make sure your virtual environment is active (`source .venv/bin/activate`).
+2.  **Run Conversion:**
+    ```bash
+    # Example: Convert input.mkv to input_RGB.mkv (default output name)
+    convert-video-rgb input.mkv

+    # Example: Specify output filename
+    convert-video-rgb input.mkv -o output_rgb_video.mkv
+    ```

 ## Contributing